Sean DeRosier Memorial Scholarship

 Qualifications: The recipient must be a male or female between the ages of 17 and 31.
 Recipient must use the scholarship to acquire aerobatic flight training (a private pilot’s license is required) or an A&P license (a private pilot’s license is not required).
 Scholarship Amount: $1,500.

-Download the application form (right-click link and select "Save Target" from the popup menu)
+Download or fill out the application form online at the links below.
+(Right-click print link and select "Save Target" from the popup menu to download)

 Follow the submission instructions on the application form carefully.